 However, there is no easy answer to how much time your child should be allowed with technology, because not all screen time is equal.
 So instead of banning screen time, we need to help our children find a healthy balance.

-Start by setting a clear screen time plan, with rules about when and for how long your child can use entertainment media such as online games and movies.
+Start by setting a clear screen time plan (link to download our free printable below), with rules about when and for how long your child can use entertainment media such as online games and movies.
 Also, add suggestions for offline activities.
 Your plan should also include consideration for controlled access by a parent for children and younger teens, age restrictions for games and movies, as well as consequences for breaking the rules.

 Some other boundaries might include:

 - A balance of screen time and green time (literally seeing nature) activities.
 For example, encourage children to spend one hour outside after a one-hour session on a screen (in the garden, at a park, kicking a ball, jumping on a trampoline).

 - Non-screen entertainment options (board games, reading a book, playing an instrument, playing with toys, dancing, cuddling animals, arts and craft).

 - Developing a mix of face-to-face socialising opportunities.

 - A list of weekly physical activity (it is recommended that children aged 5–12 years engage in at least 60 minutes of moderate to vigorous intensity physical activity every day).

 - Locate devices in a shared visible place in the home and ensure that all technology (including your teen’s phone) is out of bedrooms at night.

 - Agreed bedtimes per age, with screens switched off around one to two hours before bed (to calm overstimulated brains).